shreyaschavhan/SE-Comp-SEM-III-Notes-For-Exam-2021/CG/Unit III - 2D, 3D Transformation and Projection/README.md

 * Projections:
 > * Projection is the process of tranforming an object representation from n-dimensional space to less than n-dimensional space.
+> * projection is the process of creating image on 2D plane.
 > * View Plane or Projectin Plane: Plane where object is projected.
 > * Types:
 > 	* Parallel Projection